bidesh001/Plant-community-model/README.md

 # Plant_community_model

-Source codes for single species omedl and the plant community model.
+Source codes for single species model and the plant community model.